mdn/content/files/en-us/web/api/domrect/index.md

 A **`DOMRect`** describes the size and position of a rectangle.

 The type of box represented by the `DOMRect` is specified by the method or property that returned it.
-For example, {{domxref("Range.getBoundingClientRect()"}} specifies the rectangle that bounds the content of the range using such objects.
+For example, {{domxref("Range.getBoundingClientRect()")}} specifies the rectangle that bounds the content of the range using such objects.

 It inherits from its parent, {{domxref("DOMRectReadOnly")}}.